ethan-campbell/WASSAIL/README.md

 > Note: the sub-directory `Data/Processed/wassail_tuning` contains three files. `buoy_split_assignments.csv` denotes the random partioning between the calibration and validation sets of snow buoys used in the current model version. `snow_model_params_tuning.csv` is a table of the parameter values and statistics throughout the calibration routine; recall that the model calibration routine has a stochastic element, so it will generate a different parameter optimization every time it is run. `parcels_input.nc` is a netCDF file containing ERA5 fields interpolated to snow buoy locations (it can be regenerated within the notebook, but is archived here for convenience).
 This directory also contains sub-directories `rung0` and `rung12` with output files that are helpful for reproducing some of the study visualizations (these can also be reproduced, but not without writing additional code for custom model runs).

 7. In the "Download and process data" cell, set the boolean variables at the top to `True` to download the corresponding data sets, as needed.
-I would recommend doing this individually and running the cell for each download.
+I recommend doing this individually, running the cell for each download, and setting the switch back to `False` afterwards.
 As mentioned above, the AWI snow buoy, NSIDC CDR Near-Real-Time ice concentration, and NSIDC Polar Pathfinder 'Quicklook' ice motion data are provided in `wassail.zip` for reproducibility and do not have to be re-downloaded unless you are running the model over different time periods.

 > [!IMPORTANT]
 > Note: Some NSIDC download routines will prompt you for your NASA Earthdata login credentials; you will need an account if you do not have one already.
 You can set the `stored_auth` arguments to `True` if you would prefer to use credentials stored in your `~/.bash_profile` (see `df.nasa_auth()` for more details).